 Fredegond first met her future husband Gerald Shove at a tea party at King's College, Cambridge sometime before the beginning of World War One, however it was after their second meeting in the rooms of Ka (Katherine) Cox during the war that they began their relationship.
 Here the couple "sat together all evening talking of war and peace and all things and people in life including Punch and Judy.
 The evening led to others and to an ever-opening joy for me.
-The days so full of pain for others were full of such joy that it hurt like flames".
+The days so full of pain for others were full of such joy that it hurt like flames" (Shove 30-1).

 In 1916 after their short break in London, the Shoves went to Garsington, the home of their friends Phillip and Lady Ottoline Morrell; here they lived in a cottage on the grounds and Gerald laboured on their farm.
 Not only did the Morrells provide easy work for conscientious objectors, but their home was also a social hub.
 Residents and regulars included Clive Bell, Mark Gertler, Lytton Strachey, Dorothy Brett, Dora Carrington, Bertrand Russell, Aldous Huxley, D.H.
 Lawrence, Katherine Mansfield and J.T.
 Sheppard.
 Woolf notes a visit there in November 1917 in her diary; she was amused by and found the goings-on there bizarre, yet she respected the pacifist support system that the Morrells’ had established.
 In her memoir, Lady Ottoline recalls Fredegond:

 "Fredegond was an enchanting creature, very sensitive, delicate and highly strung, with a fantastic imagination […] she always liked me and I was very fond of her and enjoyed her witty, fantastic conversation.
 She was untidy in appearance, but had a delightful, sensitive, witty mouth and pale grey eyes that looked far into a world of her own.
-She was a cousin of Virginia Woolf and slightly resembled her".
+She was a cousin of Virginia Woolf and slightly resembled her" (Newman 27).

 The Shoves stayed there for two winters and Fredegond had secured an agreement with Blackwells to publish her first collection of poetry, Dreams and Journeys, before they left; the recurring headaches and sleeping difficulties that she suffered from meant she had struggled to get her poems into a publishable state.

 At the beginning of 1918 the Shoves were back in London, staying in a small hotel opposite the British Museum while Gerald looked for more work.
 Between January and April, Virginia and Fredegond saw each other weekly.
 Woolf writes in her diary and to Vanessa Bell about suppers with Fredegond and dinners out with her and Gerald; Bloomsbury gossip was usually a topic of conversation between them, particularly during their regular meetings at the 1917 Club.
-Fredegond was close friends with the group Woolf called the “Bloomsbury bunnies” and “crop-heads” which included Carrington, Alix Sargant-Florence, Barbara Hiles (later Bagenal) and Dorothy Brett.
+Fredegond was close friends with the group Woolf called the “Bloomsbury bunnies” or “crop-heads” which included Carrington, Alix Sargant-Florence, Barbara Hiles (later Bagenal) and Dorothy Brett.
 However, Woolf suggests in her diary that her feelings for Fredegond went deeper than those she had for the ”bunnies”: “Fredegond walked with me to Charing Cross.
-I feel like her in some fundamental way.”
-Hilary Newman has suggested that: “For Woolf, Shove was a link to the past and to Frederic and Florence who had been highly valued by the Stephen parents.”
+I feel like her in some fundamental way” (Woolf 104).
+Hilary Newman has suggested that: “For Woolf, Shove was a link to the past and to Frederic and Florence who had been highly valued by the Stephen parents” (Newman 25).
 In fact, Woolf herself had “highly valued” Frederic and Florence, particularly for the comfort and support they provided after her own parents had passed away.

-Next the Shoves went to Tatsfield in Surrey, to a farm run by a mental specialist.
+Next the Shoves went to Tatsfield in Surrey, to a farm run by a mental health specialist.
 This was unusual in that the patients were employed in the same work as Gerald and his days were spent amongst them.
 Fredegond recalls a patient that Gerald brought back to tea who was once an esteemed actor:

 While their days were often lonely and morbid, in the evenings they would sit together by the fire and reread their favourite books, from Jane Austen to Leo Tolstoy, as well as contemporary novels – a habit they kept up for the rest of their lives.
 When the end of the war came, they returned to London and began living in a family hotel before they moved to a house belonging to Fredegond’s aunt and uncle.
 Gerald got a job working on The Economist and Fredegond relished his office tales when he returned at the end of the day.
 Fredegond was lonely and desperately wanted children; she was told by a specialist there was no reason why she should not conceive, however she never fell pregnant.
-She filled some of her time by working in the head office of Save The Children.
+She filled some of her time by working in the head office of the charity Save The Children.
 At this time, and continuing throughout 1919 and 1920, Fredegond was regularly published in The Athenaeum.
 Virginia Woolf’s diary entries also confirm that the two resumed their regular meetings when Fredegond returned to London.

 Two years after being appointed University Reader in Economics, Gerald’s declining health led to his admission to hospital where he was told he had a terminal illness; they went to the Sand Dunes Nursing Home in Hunstanton and he passed away a few months after his original diagnosis.
 Fredegond returned to Lilac Cottage, Cambridge, where she spent her final two years, claiming to feel Gerald’s presence with her always.
 Her sister Ermengard described sorting through her house after her death in September 1949:

 "[Poems] were everywhere.
 Fairly copied in note-books, scribbled on bits of paper, stuffed into bookcases, cupboards and desks - one would not have been surprised to have found them in the oven - literally hundreds of poems" (Maitland “Preface: the Child and the Poet” ix).

 Mary Bennett, a cousin who helped in this process, provides a perspective on Fredegond’s poetry:

 "Time and again, as we went through the mass of paper, we would come upon lines that made one feel 'but this is the real thing', only for the poem to run out not so much into sand as into mush.
 If only - but if only, what?
 If only Fredegond had had an element of the Stephens' steel?
-As it was, reading what she had left was like looking at an unusual plant that produces innumerable buds but can never quite flower".
+As it was, reading what she had left was like looking at an unusual plant that produces innumerable buds but can never quite flower" (Bennett 30).